DunklesArchipel/ORR_on_Ru0001/README.md

-This project contains the evaluated data files for the "Impact of the potential dependent surface adlayer composition on the ORR activity and H2O2 formation on Ru(0001) in acid electrolytes".
+This project contains the evaluated data files for the article "Impact of the potential dependent surface adlayer composition on the ORR activity and H2O2 formation on Ru(0001) in acid electrolytes".

 The subfolders contain the final figures found in the submitted manuscript (and supporting information).